violinadoley/Assamese-GEC-using-Tensor2Tensor/README.md

 4. **Training**: A Tensor2Tensor-based model is used for training the GEC model.
 We define a custom problem (`grammar_problem.py`) to process and prepare the dataset.
 The training data is converted into TensorFlow records (TFRecords) and used for model training.

-5. **Evaluation**: The trained model is evaluated on a test dataset using metrics such as ROUGE and F1 score to assess its performance in grammar correction.
+5. **Evaluation**: The trained model is evaluated on a test dataset using ROUGE metric to assess its performance in grammar correction.

 ## Directory Structure